Support, Training and Payment to Family and Friends - Connected Person Carers

 The responsibilities of the Family Placement Service for information, management, supervision and training, also apply to Family and Friends (Connected Persons) foster carers.
 The detail of how these operate in practice may need to be adapted to take into account the specifics of these placements.
 However, any changes must not result in poorer quality of service for the children or the carers.

-Following an investigation where there has been an allegation or serious complaint against a carer, the review must be presented to Fostering Panel for a recommendation to the agency decision maker on re-approval (please see the Hertfordshire SCP, Managing Allegations Against Adults Who Work with Children and Young People Procedure).
+Following an investigation where there has been an allegation or serious complaint against a carer, the review must be presented to Fostering Panel for a recommendation to the agency decision maker on re-approval (please see the Hertfordshire Safeguarding Children Partnership Procedures, Managing Allegations Against Adults Who Work With Children and Young People Procedure).